 We've designed this tutorial so that you can start from the beginning or jump straight in where you need help.
 If you have any questions about any part of this please comment below and we'll do our best to answer your question.
-If you are looking at starting a fashion blog, we've also written about this specifically too: How to Start a Fashion Blog.
+We also written specifically about starting a fashion blog or a lifestyle blog.

 Step 1: Choose a domain name